 So, my first task was to construct the Space Ship in preparation for our first trip to the Moon!
 The instructions looked quite straight forward and the only ‘equipment’ needed, was a Cross Headed screwdriver.
 I unpacked all the parts and set to work …….

-….. and had a good look at all of the accessories – 2 astronauts, 1 alien, 1 robot, a solar panel which folds up, a moon crater with moon rocks and a shovel, a bed, treadmill (love this idea – our astronauts must keep fit), a couple of vehicles, 2 fuel canisters, 3 fuel/electricity leads and a connector, a space lander with camera, tool box and first aid kit, and a number of pieces of vital spaceship equipment and even a flag so your space cadets can leave their mark on the moon.
+….. and had a good look at all of the accessories – 2 astronauts, 1 alien, 1 robot, a solar panel which folds up, a moon crater with moon rocks and a shovel, a bed, treadmill (love this idea – our astronauts must keep fit), a couple of vehicles, 2 fuel canisters, 3 fuel/electricity leads and a connector, a space lander with the camera, toolbox and first aid kit, and a number of pieces of vital spaceship equipment and even a flag so your space cadets can leave their mark on the moon.

 I’m not ashamed to say that I had a little play myself that evening.
-The astronauts have moveable limbs and you can clip items into their hands, put them in the Lift Off Rocket and make sure they get their exercise on the treadmill.
+The astronauts have moveable limbs and you can clip items into their hands, put them in the Lift-Off Rocket and make sure they get their exercise on the treadmill.
 They are smaller than similar figures we have from different products, but there is a lot of scope to improve children’s hand/eye coordination with these astronauts as well as their manual dexterity.

-So what did Monkey think?
+So what did he think?
 To say that this has become his all time favourite toy would be an understatement.
 It has basically been all he has played with in the last few days since it arrived.
 He has added a fire engine (because they could have a fire on the Moon) and his digger has made a few appearances, but other than that, he has been totally enthralled by the Discovery Spaceship and Lift Off Rocket.

 The Spaceship is really quite sturdy and able to stand up to his enthusiastic play.
-As I’ve mentioned above, there is so much detail in this play set that it has literally kept him amused for hours on end.
-The only way I could get him to eat his dinner on day one, was to let the Lift Off Rocket and an Astronaut join us!
+As I’ve mentioned above, there is so much detail in this playset that it has literally kept him amused for hours on end.
+The only way I could get him to eat his dinner on day one was to let the Lift Off Rocket and an Astronaut join us!
 As soon as his dinner was down the hatch, he was back to his Space Odyssey.

-It is very easy for a child over the age of 3 years to work, Monkey understood how to operate the lift immediately, without any intervention from me.
+It is very easy for a child over the age of 3 years to work, he understood how to operate the lift immediately, without any intervention from me.
 He could un-hook cables and attach them to different pieces of equipment himself.
-We’ve both found the astronauts hands a little tricky to latch onto things, but other than that he has managed everything with no intervention from me.
+We’ve both found the astronauts hands a little tricky to latch onto things but other than that he has managed everything with no intervention from me.
 He was in awe when he realised that the Rocket could lift off from the Spaceship.
 I’m in charge of Mission Control back on planet Earth – it’s a very important job you know!
 I have to keep my space cadet fuelled with space snacks and space juice at regular intervals.